nshkrdotcom/jsv/guides/schemas/cast-functions.md

   {:ok, String.upcase(data)}
 end

-# Using an integer tag (passed as a character code to be more meaningful)
+# Using an integer tag
 defcast ?u, to_uppercase(data) do
   {:ok, data}
 end